 Aristotle was a Greek philosopher and scientist who lived from 384-322 BC.
 He attended Plato’s academy for many years and was actually Alexander the Great’s tutor, so he knew a thing or two.
 He proposed that to engage audiences and to persuade them to change beliefs or take action, three “pillars” of rhetoric must be applied: ethos, logos and pathos.
 This translates into a simple, but brilliant way of presenting with impact (and no bullet points in sight).

 Ethos applies to ethics.
 The speaker must appear trustworthy and knowledgeable.
 This doesn’t mean you have to be a world expert on your subject, but if you can share experiences and show you understand your audience’s position, you will start to gain their trust and attention.
 Sometimes being an expert is counter-productive.
 My teenage children attended the obligatory drugs lectures at college and paid a lot more attention to the speaker who was a recovering addict than the medical experts.

 Logos applies to logic, or reasoned argument.
 Once you have gained trust you can build on that by working with your audience to help them understand your message.
 Simply spouting facts and sales messages is not appealing to their intellect.
 Explaining, in the audiences terms, the benefits of your proposition will build buy-in to your message.
 It shows you respect their intelligence and taking the trouble to build reason into your presentation will not only help explain the subject, it will gain you audience points as well.

 Excellent communication skills are essential for leaders of organisations and teams.
-At Pure Potential, we coach individual leaders and run team workshops to develop all aspects of communication including presenting with impact.
+At Ascent Learning (part of Pure Potential), we coach individual leaders and run team workshops to develop all aspects of communication including presenting with impact.

 By Neville Merritt, Director, Pure Potential